iconify/documentation/documents/pages/sources/bundles/examples/index.md

 - Header.
 In bundle for a component code starts with an import statement.
 - Function.
 In SVG framework code uses `[func]Iconify.addCollection()`, in component code uses imported `[func]addCollection()`.
-- Examples for SVG framework that use `[var]IconifyPreload` are not usable with components.